DiamondLightSource/pythonSoftIOC/docs/how-to/use-autosave-in-an-ioc.rst

 periodic saving to a backup file with the keyword arguments ``autosave`` and ``autosave_fields``.
 Records with ``autosave=True`` (``False`` by default) have their VAL fields backed up.
-Additional record fields in a list passed to ``autosave_fields`` will be backed up, note that this applies even when ``autosave`` is ``False``.
+Additional record fields in a list passed to ``autosave_fields`` will be backed up - note that this applies even when ``autosave`` is ``False``.

-The field values get written into a yaml-formatted file containing key-value pairs, by default the keys are the same as the full PV name, including any device name specified in :func:`~softioc.builder.SetDeviceName()`.
+The field values get written into a yaml-formatted file containing key-value pairs.
+By default the keys are the same as the full PV name, including any device name specified in :func:`~softioc.builder.SetDeviceName()`.

-Autosave is disabled by default until :func:`~softioc.autosave.configure()` is called.
+Autosave is disabled until :func:`~softioc.autosave.configure()` is called.
 The first two arguments, ``directory`` and ``name`` are required.
 Backup files are periodically written into ``directory`` with the name ``<name>.softsav`` every ``save_period`` seconds, set to 30.0 by default.
 The directory must exist, and should be configured with the appropriate